Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 - Doesn't index attachment files or comments.

 >[!IMPORTANT]
 > * In January 2024, Atlassian deprecated a set of Confluence cloud APIs (version 1) and released new APIs (version 2).
-For more information see [changelog updates](https://developer.atlassian.com/cloud/confluence/changelog/#CHANGE-864) and [general updates](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcommunity.developer.atlassian.com%2Ft%2Frfc-19-deprecation-of-confluence-cloud-rest-api-v1-endpoints%2F71752&data=05%7C01%7Cvivg%40microsoft.com%7Cb8d049f07c3544de6b2c08dbe98b2a02%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638360556187110970%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=DIw8xhEwulo59mAm8T0f0TTKvbtRr4tIMTMpQYgPDDQ%3D&reserved=0).
+For more information, see [changelog updates](https://developer.atlassian.com/cloud/confluence/changelog/#CHANGE-864) and [general updates](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcommunity.developer.atlassian.com%2Ft%2Frfc-19-deprecation-of-confluence-cloud-rest-api-v1-endpoints%2F71752&data=05%7C01%7Cvivg%40microsoft.com%7Cb8d049f07c3544de6b2c08dbe98b2a02%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638360556187110970%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=DIw8xhEwulo59mAm8T0f0TTKvbtRr4tIMTMpQYgPDDQ%3D&reserved=0).
 Some of these deprecated v1 APIs are used by the connector for **OAuth connections** only.
-Hence, after this change, your existing Confluence connections may have stopped working.
+Hence, after this change, your existing Confluence connections may stop working.
 > * In December 2023, a new set of v2 APIs was released to all customers.
 After the release, your existing connections needed reauthentication.
 The new v2 APIs also require some more scopes (as compared to the previous v1 APIs), which need to be provided during re-authentication.
 New set of scopes required (complete list) – `read:group:confluence`, `read:user:confluence`, `read:content-details:confluence`, `Read:space:confluence`, `Read:permission:confluence`, `read:audit-log:confluence`, `read:content.metadata:confluence` and `read:page:confluence`.

 ## Get started